 Axis labels provide clear identification and context for the data represented on each axis in a chart.

-AG Charts has a number of methods to avoid axis label collisions.
+AG Charts has a number of methods to avoid axis label collisions, which occur when two labels overlap or when a label exceeds the axis's maxThicknessRatio.

 In this example:

-• The second row of buttons allows changing the length of the labels.
-This more easily shows the skipping behaviour.
+- The second dropdown buttons allows changing the length of the labels.
+This more easily shows the wrapping and skipping behaviour.

 Collision avoidance is enabled by default, to disable set label.avoidCollisions to false.